 - Early pedometers were entirely mechanical.
 I remember my first pedometer was a simple little yellow step counter that I purchased in the 1980s while in college.
-It had five little dials and a reset button and simply measured steps and it could count up to 99,999 steps.
+It had five little dials and a reset button and simply measured steps, and it could count up to 99,999 steps.
 The manual had a list of formulas to calculate distance and calories.

 - Mechanical pedometers work a bit like pendulum clocks or a piston.
-As the pendulum rocks back and forth or the piston goes up and down, a small lever counts and a gear wheel advances the step count by one position.
+As the pendulum rocks back and forth or the piston goes up and down, a small lever takes count, and a gear wheel advances the step count by one position.
 The pedometer 0-9 step counter wheel is very similar to the second hand on a watch.

 - Electronic Pedometers

 - More complex pedometers and wearables work similarly but are electronic.
 Many of them contain accelerometers that are in multiple planes so they can overcome the waist tilt weakness of the mechanical counters.
 As you take a step, the accelerometer feels the movement of the step.
 Because they are accelerometer-based step sensors, these pedometers can often be mounted to a wrist, ankle, or waist.

 - The pedometers have an LCD screen to display step counts and the other counts that it measures or calculates.
 Most will convert the step count to an approximate distance in miles or kilometers.

 - Many allow you to download data to the computer to track them over time.